 Although more students from diverse backgrounds are entering college with an interest in STEM studies, many do not graduate with a STEM degree.
 And that lack of diversity also persists in the sciences.
-According to data from UCLA’s Higher Education Research Institute, every year about 40 percent of freshmen enter college intending to study STEM.
+According to data from UCLA’s Higher Education Research Instituteexternal link, opens in a new tab, every year about 40 percent of freshmen enter college intending to study STEM.
 “By sophomore year, most of these students have switched to non-STEM disciplines,” said David Asai, Senior Director of Undergraduate and Graduate Programs at HHMI.
 “The window for engaging and supporting these students is incredibly short and we need to do better in confronting these challenges.”

 The new HHMI initiative seeks to catalyze creative programs that use a collective approach to increase institutional resources, infrastructure, and expertise that support student success.
 HHMI expects that the ideas supported through this initiative will be connected solidly to broader institutional initiatives while maintaining focus on supporting the achievement of all undergraduate students in science.
 The depth of institutional commitment and support of the faculty at the applicant schools will be a critical factor.